voodoo12345/credits-docs/source/step_by_step.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the application is written and deployed you can start transacting on the blockchain.
-If everything is done correcly before - nothing blockchain specific is needed at this step.
+If everything is done correctly in the previous steps
+- nothing blockchain specific is needed at this level.